How to make easy Vols au vent Cases

 I then rolled and I cut it into 1 cm slices.

-Immediately by the time the first batched was baked I had these ready.
+By the time the first batched of vols au vent was baked I had these ready.

 I am in Cyprus today and have programmed the post to be published whilst I am away and unfortunately your replies will appear only after I return from Cyprus unless I have access to the internet from my relatives' computer, he,he,he, shall see...